wheely/ember-dialog/README.md

     // Dialog's text
     message = "This message auto disappear after 60 sec or after another action.",

-    // Show notice-dialog for a 60s (with given name to find it later) promise = this.get('dialogManager').notice(message, 60000, { name: name });
+    // Show notice-dialog for 60s (with given name to find it later) promise = this.get('dialogManager').notice(message, 60000, { name: name });

 promise.then(function() {